On the values of logarithmic residues along curves: Equisingular deformations of plane curves and the stratification by residues

-\begin{prop} The stratification by \loga{} residues satisfies the following properties: \begin{enumerate} \item If $s,s'$ do not belong to the same stratum of the stratification by $\tau$, they do not belong to the same stratum for the stratification by logarithmic residues.
-In other words, the stratification by logarithmic residues is finer than the stratification by $\tau$. \item The stratification by logarithmic residues is finite. \end{enumerate} \end{prop} \begin{pr} The first claim is a direct consequence of Proposition~\ref{prop:dim:res}, since the equisingularity condition ensures that $\delta$ does not depend on the fiber, and the dimension of the quotient $\mc{R}_s/\co_{\wt{D_s}}$ can be computed from the values by Corollary~\ref{suite}.
+\begin{prop} The stratification by \loga{} residues satisfies the following properties: \begin{enumerate} \item The stratification by logarithmic residues is finer than the stratification by the Tjurina number. \item The stratification by logarithmic residues is finite. \end{enumerate} \end{prop} \begin{proof} The first claim is a direct consequence of Proposition~\ref{prop:dim:res}, since the equisingularity condition ensures that $\delta(F_s)$ does not depend on $s$, and the dimension of the quotient $\mc{R}_s/\co_{\wt{D_s}}$ can be computed from the values of $\mc{R}_s$ by Corollary~\ref{suite}.
 The second claim comes from both Proposition~\ref{cst}, which gives a lower bound $u$ of the set of values of \loga{} residues which do not depend on~$s$, and Corollary~\ref{neg:res}.
-As a consequence, the values of $\mc{R}_s$ are determined by the values $v$ of $\mc{R}_s$ satisfying $u\leqslant v\leqslant 0$. \end{pr}
+As a consequence, the values of $\mc{R}_s$ are determined by the values $v$ of $\mc{R}_s$ satisfying $u\leqslant v\leqslant 0$. \end{proof}

-The hypothesis of $D$ being irreducible was forgotten in \cite[Proposition 4.2]{polcras}: \begin{prop} Each stratum $S_{\mc{V}}$ of the stratification by \loga{} residues is constructible.
+\begin{prop} Each stratum $S_{\mc{V}}$ of the stratification by \loga{} residues is constructible.
 If moreover $D$ is irreducible, then each stratum is locally closed. \end{prop}

-\begin{pr} For lack of reference, we suggest a proof.
-By the appendix by Teissier in~\cite{zariskicourbe}, the strata of the stratification by the Tjurina number are locally analytic and locally closed.
+The hypothesis of $D$ being irreducible was forgotten in the corresponding statement \cite[Proposition 4.2]{polcras}. \begin{proof} By the appendix by Teissier in~\cite{zariskicourbe}, the strata of the stratification by the Tjurina number are locally analytic and locally closed.
 It is therefore sufficient to consider the behaviour of logarithmic residues in a $\tau$-constant stratum $S_\tau$.
 For the sake of simplicity, we denote $S=S_\tau$.

 By Corollary~\ref{res:gen}, for all $s$, the $\co_S$-module $\mc{R}_s$ is generated by

 where $\alpha,\beta\in\C$ are given by Proposition~\ref{cst}.
 The value of the common denominator $\alpha F_x'(s)+\beta F_y'(s)$ does not depend on $s$, so that it is sufficient to consider the values of the numerators.